cloudfoundry/cf-mysql-release/docs/bootstrapping.md

 Once it has been determined that bootstrapping is required, follow the following steps to shut down the cluster and bootstrap from the nodes with the most transactions.

-1. SSH to each node in the cluster and shut down the mariadb process.
+1. SSH to each node in the cluster and, as root, shut down the mariadb process.

   ```sh
   $ monit stop mariadb_ctrl